CallumB04/Snake-SFML/README.md

 # Snake-SFML

-An 2D snake game using the C++ SFML library
+A 2D snake game created using the C++ SFML library